How I Found the Best Free HTML Editor for Windows & Where You Can Download Your Copy Today!

 The Expression Web WYSIWYG html editor succeeded Microsoft’s initial HTML editor for Windows, FrontPage, which first released in Oct 2003.

-Over time, many developers used Microsoft Expression Web build and maintain websites and found it a perfectly acceptable HTML editor used to produce standards-compliant websites.
+Over time, many developers used Microsoft Expression Web to build and maintain websites and found it a perfectly acceptable HTML editor used to produce standards-compliant websites.

 Expression Web was component of the discontinued Expression Studio.
 Expression Web was initially released December 4, 2006 and was officially discontinued on December 20, 2012, giving it a 6 year run.